ma-mobile/MAJailBreakCheckiOS/README.md

 # MAJailBreakCheckiOS
-iOS library to verify whether iOS device is jailbroken and vulnerable
+iOS library to identify whether iOS device is jailbroken and therefore vulnerable